-UK SRS S2 replaces TCFD-aligned disclosures for UK listed companies from accounting periods beginning 1 January 2027, building on TCFD's foundational four-pillar structure while introducing detailed requirements that exceed TCFD's principles-based recommendations.
+UK SRS S2 is proposed to replace TCFD-aligned disclosures for UK listed companies from accounting periods beginning 1 January 2027, building on TCFD's foundational four-pillar structure while introducing detailed requirements that exceed TCFD's principles-based recommendations.

 Framework foundation and expansion